arangodb/docs/3.8/arangosearch-analyzers.md

 - `queryString` (string): AQL query to be executed
 - `collapsePositions` (boolean):
-  - `true` to set position 0 for all members of query results array
+  - `true`: set the position to 0 for all members of the query result array
-  - `false` (default) to place each result array member on corresponding position
+  - `false` (default): set the position corresponding to the index of the result array member
 - `keepNull` (boolean):
   - `true` (default) to index null as empty string
   - `false` to discard nulls from index.
 Can be used for index filtering